selivan/selivan.github.io/_posts/2019-01-31-virtualbox-linux-guest-autoresize-screen.md

 tags: [virtualbox, desktop, screen resolution]
 ---

-**UPDATE**: Also you may look at the alternative solution for VBoxSVGA controller from @vitalyrepin in comments.
+**UPDATE**: There is an alternative solution from @vitalyrepin for VBoxSVGA controller, see it in comments.

 To enable auto-resizing screen resolution for Linux guest you should use the VBoxVGA virtual graphics controller(Machine Settings - Display - Graphics Controller).